aayamdahal/undergraduation-crm/README.md

 ## ✨ Core capabilities

-- **Secure advisor access** – Email/password authentication backed by Firebase Auth with session persistence and optional self-service account creation for new teammates.【
+- **Secure advisor access** – Email/password authentication backed by Firebase Auth with session persistence and optional self-service account creation for new teammates.

-- **Student directory & segments** – Search by name/email/country, filter by application stage, and apply quick segments such as "Needs follow-up", "High intent", or "Essay support" to focus the day's outreach list.【
+- **Student directory & segments** – Search by name/email/country, filter by application stage, and apply quick segments such as "Needs follow-up", "High intent", or "Essay support" to focus the day's outreach list.

-- **Workspace for a single student** – Surface journey metrics, tags, progress, communications, notes, reminders, and a dynamic AI summary for the selected learner or deep links like `/dashboard/students/[id]`.【
+- **Workspace for a single student** – Surface journey metrics, tags, progress, communications, notes, reminders, and a dynamic AI summary for the selected learner or deep links like `/dashboard/students/[id]`.

-- **Collaboration tooling** – Log calls/emails/SMS/WhatsApp messages, append internal notes, schedule reminders, and trigger mock follow-up automations that also write to the interaction timeline.【
+- **Collaboration tooling** – Log calls/emails/SMS/WhatsApp messages, append internal notes, schedule reminders, and trigger mock follow-up automations that also write to the interaction timeline.

-- **Realtime data with offline fallback** – Firestore listeners keep the UI live, while an in-memory mock store populated from `src/data/students.ts` powers full interactivity when Firebase credentials are absent.【
+- **Realtime data with offline fallback** – Firestore listeners keep the UI live, while an in-memory mock store populated from `src/data/students.ts` powers full interactivity when Firebase credentials are absent.

-- **AI insight pipeline** – The Hugging Face Inference API summarises each student's latest activity with caching, validation, and helpful error messaging for missing keys or rate limits.【
+- **AI insight pipeline** – The Hugging Face Inference API summarises each student's latest activity with caching, validation, and helpful error messaging for missing keys or rate limits.

 ## 🧱 Tech stack